lucasviner/Geographic-Route-Mapping-and-Medieval-Monuments-Routing/README.md

 ##### Key functions

+1. Download Segments
-1. Download Segments:  This function downloads all segments within the specified bounding box from OpenStreetMap and saves them to a file.
+  - This function downloads all segments within the specified bounding box from OpenStreetMap and saves them to a file.

+2. Validate Segments
-2. Validate Segments: Ensures segments meet specified criteria, such as the year of data(need to be newer than the limit year) and distance between points(need to be closer than 0.1km).
+  - Ensures segments meet specified criteria, such as the year of data(need to be newer than the limit year) and distance between points(need to be closer than 0.1km).

+3. Load Segments
-3. Load Segments: Reads segments from a file into a list of segment objects.
+  - Reads segments from a file into a list of segment objects.

+4. Get Segments
-4. Get Segments: Depending on the existence of a file, either load segments from it or download them if the file does not exist.
+  -  Depending on the existence of a file, either load segments from it or download them if the file does not exist.

+5. View Segments
-5. View Segments: Creates a static map image of the segments and saves it as a PNG file.
+  - Creates a static map image of the segments and saves it as a PNG file.

 #### Monuments
+This script is designed to handle monument processing for the Medieval Routes Project.
+It provides functionality to download monument data from a website, parse and save this data, load monuments from a file, and filter monuments based on a specified bounding box.

+##### General Overview
-The Monuments module handles retrieving and managing monument data from the Catalunya Medieval website.
-It provides functionalities tailored for working with monument information:
+- Downloading Monuments: Fetch and save monument data from the Catalunya Medieval website.
+- Parsing Data: Extract and parse monument information from the downloaded content.
+- Loading Monuments: Load monument data from a file and filter by location within a specified bounding box.
+- Data Handling: Decode monument titles and manage data extraction.

+##### Key Functions
+1. Download Monuments

-1. Download Monuments: Retrieve monument data from the Catalunya Medieval website and save it to a file.
+  - This function downloads monument data from the Catalunya Medieval website and saves it to a specified file.
+  - It fetches the page content, extracts the relevant script tag, parses the monument data, and saves it to a file.

+2. Fetch Page Content

+  - Fetches the content of a web page, with retry logic in case of request failures.

+3. Extract Script Tag

+  - Extracts the script tag containing a specified keyword from the fetched web page content.

+4. Save Monuments to File

+  - Saves a list of monuments to a specified file, writing their names and coordinates.

+5. Load Monuments

-2. Load Monuments: Reads monument data from a file, enabling access to previously downloaded monuments.
-It offers the flexibility to filter monuments based on their geographic location within a specified bounding box.
+  - Loads monument data from a file and filters monuments based on their location within a specified bounding box.

-3. Get Monuments: Similar to the Get Segments function, it either loads monuments from a file or downloads them if the file does not exist.
-It also allows the filtering of monuments based on a specified bounding box.
+  - Reads the file line by line, extracts monument data, and checks if each monument is within the given bounding box.

+6. Get Monuments:

+  - Retrieves all monuments within a specified bounding box.
+  - If the specified file exists, it loads monuments from the file.
+  - If the file does not exist, it downloads the monument data and saves it to the file before loading the monuments.

 #### Graphmaker
 The GraphMaker program is designed to create and simplify a graph based on geographical segments.
 It utilizes clustering techniques to organize points, builds a graph from these clusters, and then simplifies the graph by removing certain nodes to improve efficiency and readability.

 ##### General Overview
 - Clustering Points: The program starts by converting geographical segments into a numpy array of points.
 These points are then clustered using the KMeans algorithm.
 Clustering helps in grouping nearby points together, reducing the complexity of the graph.